marshreddy/docs/tapi/default.md

 #### Profile

-The profile specified how the itineraries should be prioritised.
+The profile specifies how the itineraries should be prioritised.

 **ClosestToTime** (the default) returns itineraries absolutely closest to the requested date; earliest for **DepartAfter**, and latest for **ArriveBefore**.